 But, the Alaskan Husky is not yet AKC recognized.
 They are a mixed breed that often involves the Siberian Husky dog.

 The main difference between these two dogs is the purpose for which they are bred.

-Siberians, as officially recognized dogs, are often bred for championship status, to meet a very specific breed standard.
-Alaskans, on the other hand, are bred to excel as working dogs, and less emphasis is put on their appearance.
+Siberians, as an official breed, are often bred for championship status.
+Or to meet a very specific breed standard.
+Alaskans, on the other hand, are bred to excel as working dogs.
+There is less focus on their appearance.

 Alaskan Husky vs Siberian Husky History and Purpose